 98.5% of the feed we use is now sourced in the UK, with 80% grown here on the farm.
 We do not feed our cows on Soya.

 Milk yield is 6000L per cow at 6% fat and 4% protein.
 The milk is sold to Longley Farm, Holmfirth, Huddersfield, where it is used to make various products including butter, cream, yoghurt and cottage cheese.
-We also sell milk directly through our vending machine just 1 mile away in Elvington.
+We also sell milk directly through our vending machines just 1 mile away in Elvington and at a local farm shop The Balloon Tree located 7 miles away in Gate Helmsley.

 The cows calve all year round and dry cows are fed a transitional diet for the final three weeks before calving..